Chien-Ching/lombok-test/README.md

 # lombok-test
-This is personal project for testing lombok
+This is a personal project for testing lombok